Look: How UAE farmer went from losing 34,000 fish overnight to cultivating stunning 'green haven'

 Turning a plot of barren land to a thriving oasis of crops and fish, in a little more than two decades, may sound impossible.
 However, this UAE citizen battled challenges – like highly saline water – to create a green haven in a desert.

-Over the years, this Al Ain farm has produced more than 150 tonnes of crops and has used innovative methods to yield more than 200,000 tilapia fish.
+The farm, located in Al Ain, produces more than 150 tonnes of crops and uses innovative methods to yield more than 200,000 tilapia fish, every year.

 This is one among many local farms that are open to public in the UAE, in an effort to inspire other farmers to embrace innovative practices.